 However, once I started Backpack Buddha, and had more than the usual average of $100 in my checking account, I began researching cards.
 The more I researched and crunched the numbers, the more I realized that it was my turn to get even with the banks.

 The second card I applied for was the Chase Business Ink Preferred.
 80,000 points sign up bonus & 3x points on all business related expenses, including shipping and online advertising.
+If you run any kind of online marketing campaign or are a small business that pays a lot for shipping, this card is ideal.
+Learn more about Chase Business Ink Preferred.

 Between my life of travels and tours, and daily advertising spent on Backpack Buddha, these cards have earned me enough points to fly from LA to Tokyo in Singapore Air’s first class many times over.